Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 Accessibility is a Living Practice

 However, new tools are evolving every day.
 It is possible that Adobe could release new functions, or break old ones.
-(Note from Brian: Adobe literally changed the entire UI of Acrobat Pro after we'd finished writing our guides for it).We commit to reviewing these guides in November 2024 and November 2025 to ensure they are still accurate and useful.
+(Note from Brian: Adobe literally changed the entire UI of Acrobat Pro after we'd finished writing our guides for it).We commit to reviewing these guides in November 2025 to ensure they are still accurate and useful.

 Furthermore, we recognise that these guides aim to make it easier to access certain accessibility tools in InDesign, but also that the scope of this project meant that we couldn’t cover all of them.